 Projects

-My literary and cinematic assets and projects are so many, and varied, that the (at least economically) cleverest option could well be to look for a literary estate agent, and hand it all over (but what fun would that be), and that could be what will happen to the parts where I find no way to advance in any other way.
-If you are looking for something to do inside my project, please read 1-5 below, have a look elsewhere at my homepage, and then check out 6.
-THE JOBS below.
+My literary and cinematic assets and projects are so numerous and varied that the most economically savvy option might well be to seek a literary estate agent and hand it all over (but what fun would that be?).
+This could indeed be the outcome for the aspects where I see no way to progress in any other manner.
+If you are looking for something to engage with in my project, please read points 1-5 below, visit my homepage, and then check out point 6: THE JOBS below.

-As both the Laszlos (Senior/Dad and Junior/I) are fiction-writers with cinematic ambitions that is what most projects/jobs are about: books and cine.
-However, whereas the book-part is mainly finished (and ready to be commercialized), the cine-part is just about to get started (yet, there are three existing movies, one screenplay, and one theater script that are already looking to be commercialized).
-Though 1.
+As both Laszlo (Senior/Dad) and Laszlo (Junior/I) are fiction writers with cinematic ambitions, most of our projects and jobs focus on books and cinema.
+While the book aspect is largely complete and ready for commercialisation, the film side is just beginning.
+However, there are three existing films, one screenplay, and one theatre script already poised for commercialisation.
+Although 1.
 BOOKS and 2.
-CINE are the main sources of projects/jobs, there is much more: 3.
-REVIVE SENIOR is about applying for grants, etc., in order to revive Senior’s memory, 4.
-DRUG POLICY wants to promote my drug-policy texts, videos, arranging lectures & get me a TED talk, and, in 5.
-SUNDRY there's even more - editing, translating, publicist, finding the right people, apply for grants, in-house salesperson, etc. - it all comes together and becomes specific in 6.
+CINE are the primary sources of projects and jobs, there is much more involved: 3.
+REVIVE SENIOR concerns applying for grants to revive Senior’s memory; 4.
+DRUG POLICY aims to promote my drug policy texts and videos, arrange lectures, and in 5.
+SUNDRY, there are even more tasks — editing, translating, publicity, finding the right people, grant applications, in-house sales, etc. — all of which converge more specifically in 6.
 JOBS.

-1. BOOKS – finishing my own books as well as translating and making Senior’s better/more commercial – is where I have slugged away for the last 10 years.
-This has resulted in 9 texts by Senior and 7 by Junior; counting translations, that make for well over 60 books, all either available right now or at the push of a button as e-books and print-on-demand (enter "Andres Laszlo Jr." on Amazon).
-My main question is “Traditional publishing or e/PoD?”
-The answer will probably be that I will go for both, and I will be looking for traditional agents (to interact with publishers, book me at book fairs, etc.), as well as e/PoD-agents (to advise, take responsibility for the promotion, etc.).
-This “book-part” of the project I have divided into "language" and "genre" with links to details.
+- BOOKS – Over the past decade, I have been completing my own books, in addition to translating and enhancing Senior’s work to make it more commercially viable.
+This effort has resulted in nine texts by Senior and eight by Junior, including translations, which brings the total to well over 70 texts, all of which are either currently available or can be accessed at the touch of a button as e-books and print-on-demand (enter "Andres Laszlo Jr." on ‘Amazon, Spain’).
+My main question is, “Traditional publishing or e/PoD?”
+The likely answer is that I will pursue both, seeking traditional agents (to liaise with publishers, book me at book fairs, etc.) as well as e/PoD agents (to advise, take responsibility for promotion, etc.).
+I have divided this “book part” of the project into "language" and "genre" with links to details.
 See 1.
 BOOKS below (follow the language/genre links), and then 6.
 JOBS.

-3. REVIVE SENIOR.
-Andres Laszlo Senior was once considered a top-European writer, and until twenty years ago, Ph.D. students frequently contacted me, asking for my approval/assistance in their thesis writing.
-The reason that he is being forgotten, apart from that most of his texts never received any proper content editing (and me not making an effort until now), is that neither of his four home countries (born Austro-Hungarian, nationalized French, writing in Spanish) has "adopted" him.
-However, today all these countries are members of the EU, an organization that sometimes is willing to finance projects designed to revive the memory of its forgotten artists (and, so are the French).
-I am looking for someone to find the grants, apply for them, and then lead the revival project.
+- REVIVE SENIOR.
+Andres Laszlo Senior was once regarded as a top-class European writer.
+Until thirty years ago, Ph.D. and Master’s students frequently approached me for approval and assistance with their thesis writing.
+The reason he is overlooked, apart from the fact that most of his texts never received proper content editing (partly due to my lack of effort until now), is that none of his four home countries (born Austro-Hungarian, naturalised French, writing in Spanish) has "adopted" him.
+However, today, all of these countries are members of the European Union.
+This organisation is sometimes willing to finance projects aimed at reviving the memory of its forgotten artists (as are the French).
+I am seeking someone to identify grants, apply for them, and then lead the revival project.
 See 3.
 REVIVE SENIOR below, and then 6.
 JOBS.

-4. DRUG POLICY.
-As a drug policy researcher, I came to the conclusion that though drugs presently probably are more 'bad' than 'good', the consequences of supply-illegality are much worse than anything that could follow from a liberal/pro-legality policy.
-In my own narcotics-conservative Sweden, nobody wanted to listen, and as I am a fiction writer, I turned my intended thesis into popular science (The Drug Problem), and wrote a video script (Drug Illegality is a Scam).
-I want the book, the script, my videos, and myself (as a speaker) promoted.
-See 4.
+- DRUG POLICY.
+As a drug policy researcher, I have concluded that, although drugs may currently cause more 'bad' than 'good', the consequences of supply illegality are far worse than anything that might arise from a liberal/pro-legality policy.
+In my narcotics-conservative Sweden, few were willing to listen.
+As a fiction writer, I transformed my intended thesis into popular science (The Drug Problem) and crafted a video script (Drug Illegality is a Scam).
+I wish to promote the book, the script, my videos, and myself as a speaker.
+Please check out 4.
 DRUG POLICY below, and then 6.
 JOBS.

-If you want to know more about my project and our texts/movies, let me send you a copy of The Tale(s) of Two Knaves, which will not only give you a deeper insight into the project but also into our writings.
+If you would like to learn more about my project and our texts/movies, I can send you a copy of The Tale(s) of Two Knaves, which will provide not only deeper insight into the project but also into our writings: This email address is being protected from spambots.
+You need JavaScript enabled to view it..

 BOOKS, unlike CINE, is mainly about sales.
 There are jobs such as: "Language-agents," "Genre-agents," “Present texts to publishers agent”, “Book me for book-fairs agent”, and “Take on a language agent.”
 So “BOOKS” covers a lot, and you will find all the corresponding job offerings below, under "6.
 JOBS".